Clouded leopard: Characteristics

 The clouded leopard's fur is of a dark grey or ochreous ground-color, often largely obliterated by black and dark dusky-grey blotched pattern.
 There are black spots on the head, and the ears are black.
 Partly fused or broken-up stripes run from the corner of the eyes over the cheek, from the corner of the mouth to the neck, and along the nape to the shoulders.
 Elongated blotches continue down the spine and form a single median stripe on the loins.
 Two large blotches of dark dusky-grey hair on the side of the shoulders are each emphasized posteriorly by a dark stripe, which passes on to the foreleg and breaks up into irregular spots.
 The flanks are marked by dark dusky-grey irregular blotches bordered behind by long, oblique, irregularly curved or looped stripes.
 These blotches yielding the clouded pattern suggest the English name of the cat.
 The underparts and legs are spotted, and the tail is marked by large, irregular, paired spots.
-Its legs are short and stout, and paws broad.
+Its legs are short and stout, and its paws are broad.
 Females are slightly smaller than males.

 Its hyoid bone is ossified, making it possible to purr.
 Its pupils contract into vertical slits.
 Irises are brownish yellow to grayish green.
 Melanistic clouded leopards are uncommon.
 It has rather short limbs compared to the other big cats.
 Its hind limbs are longer than its front limbs to allow for increased jumping and leaping capabilities.
 Its ulnae and radii are not fused, which also contributes to a greater range of motion when climbing trees and stalking prey.
 Clouded leopards weigh between 11.5 and 23 kg.
 Females vary in head-to-body length from 68.6 to 94 cm, with a tail 61 to 82 cm long.
 Males are larger at 81 to 108 cm with a tail 74 to 91 cm long.

 Its shoulder height varies from 50 to 55 cm.

 Its skull is long and low with strong occipital and sagittal crests.
 The canine teeth are exceptionally long, the upper being about three times as long as the basal width of the socket.
 The first premolar is usually absent.
 The upper pair of canines measure 4 cm or longer.

 It has a bite force at the canine tip of 544.3 Newton and a bite force quotient at the canine tip of 122.4.

 The clouded leopard is often referred to as a "modern-day sabre-tooth" because it has the largest canines in proportion to its body size.